 Energy Efficiency Fund (Public Benefits Fund)

 Building an ENERGY STAR qualified home is encouraged, but not required in order to earn rebates.
 However, an additional $25 incentive is available for ENERGY STAR-certified projects.

-*''Sponsoring utilities, that support the program through rate-payer collected funds, include Columbia Gas of Massachusetts, Berkshire Gas, Cape Light Compact, National Grid, NSTAR Electric and Gas, New England Gas Company, Western Massachusetts Electric.''
+*Sponsoring utilities, that support the program through rate-payer collected funds, include Columbia Gas of Massachusetts, Berkshire Gas, Cape Light Compact, National Grid, NSTAR Electric and Gas, Liberty Utilities, Unitil, and Western Massachusetts Electric.